Chemotherapy for breast cancer

 When you have it

 You usually have chemotherapy as cycles of treatment.
 This means that you have one chemotherapy drug or a combination of drugs then a rest to allow your body to recover.
 Each cycle of treatment varies depending on what you are having.
-But usually, it's every 2 or 4 weeks.
+But usually, it's every 2 to 4 weeks.

-Doctors use chemotherapy after surgery when there is a risk that cancer cells could have spread to another part of the body.
+Chemotherapy after surgery is also called adjuvant therapy.
+You might have this if your doctor thinks that there is a risk that cancer cells could have spread to another part of the body.
+The aim is to reduce the risk of the cancer coming back.

-Secondary breast cancer
+Chemotherapy for secondary breast cancer

 Other treatments